Research electives for credit are available for all fourth-year medical students.

 - be a project in which the student has worked full-time for a total of at least six weeks.
 Research electives are on a full-time, daily basis.
 There is no thesis requirement.

 Application: Students desiring research work should arrange this with the appropriate faculty member and must file a Research Elective form with the Curriculum Office at least one month before the research is to begin.
 For questions relating to scheduling of fourth-year plans, contact:

-Director, Curriculum Office
+Manager, Curriculum Office